-Python is a powerful and versatile language that has taken the tech world by storm so it's no surprise that many of us want to explore what it can do.
+Python is a powerful and versatile language that has taken the tech world by storm, making it a popular choice for individuals interested in pursuing a Python certification course.
+So it's no surprise that many of us want to explore what it can do.
 Whether you’re new to programming, expanding your coding skillset, or just looking for something different, there are plenty of reasons why a module in the Python language might offer exactly what you need!
 Read on to find out more about this dynamic programming language and get an introduction to learning how to create your own modules using Python.

 Define module in python

 A module in Python is like a toolbox or container that holds classes, functions, constants, and other code.
 It's an organized way to store related code and can be used for anything ranging from small utilities or libraries that are part of larger projects, to special plug-ins for popular Python frameworks like Django.
 At its core, a module provides a way of bundling up useful pieces of code into one entity that can then be imported and used by other programs.
 Module in python can save developers time and make sure the code is structured in a consistent way.
 Python modules are also helpful when it comes to reusability, as they make it possible to quickly share and use existing code with minimal effort.

 print "Hello : ", par

 Read More - 50 Python Interview Questions and Answers

 Python's import module is an incredibly powerful tool, allowing Python developers to easily access and use libraries from Python's officially maintained Standard Library.
 Much of Python's large selection of features and capabilities stem from the built-in packages found in the library, and importing them with Python import modules can drastically reduce development time, freeing up skilled developers for more important tasks.
 Furthermore, Python import modules are highly secure, eliminating the possibility for errors or malicious content to be invoked in a user program.
 Without Python's import module, many Python applications would not exist today - making it an essential piece of Python development.

 import module1[, module2[,... moduleN]